Holistic Explainable AI (H-XAI): Extending Transparency Beyond Developers in AI-Driven Decision Making: Introduction

-Causal fairness methods go further.
-They attempt to isolate the influence of protected attributes on the model's predictions \cite{carey2022causal}.
-This aligns well with human reasoning: people often want to know whether changing a protected attribute, while holding everything else constant, would change the model's decision.
-Building on this foundation, \cite{kausik2022why,srivastava2023advances} introduced a causal rating framework to evaluate black-box AI systems across domains, from sentiment analysis \cite{kausik2024rating} to time-series forecasting \cite{lakkaraju2024timeseries,lakkaraju2025creating}.
-This approach quantifies both statistical and confounding bias and examines how input perturbations affect outputs.
-But while it helps isolate causal effects, it falls short when it comes to answering instance-level questions that matter in practice.
+Causal fairness methods go a step further by isolating the influence of protected attributes on predictions \cite{carey2022causal}.
+This mirrors the kinds of ``what if this were different?'' questions people tend to ask.
+Building on this line of work, \cite{kausik2022why,srivastava2023advances} proposed a causal rating framework applied across domains ranging from sentiment analysis \cite{kausik2024rating} to time-series forecasting \cite{lakkaraju2024timeseries,lakkaraju2025creating}.
+These methods quantify statistical and confounding bias and evaluate model stability under perturbations.
+However, they do not provide the instance-level explanations often needed in operational contexts.

-In this paper, we propose a unified framework, \textit{Holistic-XAI (H-XAI)}, that integrates traditional XAI techniques with \textit{rating-driven explanations} (RDE).
-RDE is well-suited for questions about model robustness, bias, and the effects of input perturbations, especially when those questions require comparisons across different models.
-In contrast, traditional methods such as SHAP, PDPs, and counterfactuals are more effective for explaining individual predictions or identifying which features drive decisions. \textit{H-XAI} combines both, so stakeholders can move between overall model behavior and instance-level explanations, depending on the questions they care about.
-To ground our proposal, we present two case studies spanning six scenarios: credit risk classification using the German Credit dataset and financial time-series forecasting with stock prices.
-In both cases, we show how different types of questions posed by applicants, regulators, or data scientists can be addressed using appropriate combinations of methods.
+In this paper, we propose a framework, \textit{Holistic XAI (H-XAI)}, that brings together traditional XAI techniques and \textit{rating-driven explanations} (RDE).
+RDE is helpful for questions involving model instability, bias, and comparisons across models; traditional methods such as SHAP, PDPs, and counterfactuals address local explanations and feature-level reasoning.
+H-XAI lets stakeholders move between these viewpoints depending on the question at hand.
+To illustrate how this works, we present two case studies covering six concrete scenarios: credit risk classification using the German Credit dataset and financial time-series forecasting with stock prices.
+Across these scenarios, we show how the combination of methods supports the kinds of questions raised by applicants, regulators, and data scientists.